yigtkaya/erp-system/PROJECT.md

 1. **AWS Infrastructure**

-   - Set up EC2 instance (t3.large or better recommended)
+   - Will use Digital Ocean App Platform for deployment
-   - Configure RDS PostgreSQL instance
+   - Will use Digital Ocean Managed Databases for PostgreSQL
-   - Create S3 bucket for file storage
+   - Will use Digital Ocean Object Storage for file storage
-   - Set up Redis through ElastiCache
+   - Will use Digital Ocean Load Balancers for the frontend and backend

 2. **CI/CD Pipeline**